ciareis/bypass/README.md

 ### 4. Asserting Route Calling

-You may need to assert that a route was called at least one or multiple times.
+Sometimes you may need to assert that a route was called at least one or multiple times.

 The method `assertRoutes()` will return a `RouteNotCalledException` if a route was NOT called as many times as defined in the `$times` parameter.